LIS561/syllabi/presentations/DescLog.md

     - Unary predicates are called *concepts* (like RDF classes).
     - Binary predicates are called *roles* (like RDF properties).
 2. Variables aren't explicit in syntax.
 Concepts have one and roles have two.
-3. Reasoning about anonymous individuals is imited with description logics.
+3. Reasoning about anonymous individuals is limited with description logics.
 4. Description logic statements are understood to be divided into three categories:
     - Statements assigning individuals to concepts and roles are in the *ABox*.